 One of Arkansas’ largest employers has already opened up benefits to same-sex couples.
 Wal-Mart recently announced an expansion of coverage eligibility for any spouse or domestic partner of a full-time employee which includes, medical, dental, a new vision option, critical illness and accident plans.
 Domestic partners will be eligible beginning in 2014, during the enrollment period starting Oct.
 12.

-Wal-Mart joins a list of Fortune 500 companies including Costco, Ford, Home Depot and Best Buy to offer health care benefits to same-sex partners.
+Wal-Mart joins a long list of Fortune 500 companies including Costco, Ford, Home Depot and Best Buy to offer health care benefits to same-sex partners.
 The civil rights group, Human Rights Campaign, estimates 62% of Fortune 500 companies have already done so.
 HRC said inclusion efforts have increased from 34% in 2002.

 RECENT LEGAL HISTORY